mozilla/webdev-bootcamp/coding.rst

 Python
 ------

-We do what others in the python community have established:
+We do what others in the Python community have established:

 * We follow PEP8_.
-* We test using check.py_ which combines `pep8.py` and `pyflakes`.
+* We test using `flake8` which combines `pep8.py` and `pyflakes`.
 * We follow Pocoo_'s extensions of PEP8_ as they are well thought out.
+* You might also consider `baked` which enforces the import order in this guide.

 Import Statements
 ^^^^^^^^^^^^^^^^^